-- {DELETE} This key will "erase" any letter you type by accident; it moves the cursor one space to the left each time you hit the key, removing the letter, symbol, or number it replaces. - {BREAK} A key which when pressed stops whatever the computer was doing. - {CTRL} This is the control key and when it is used in conjunction with various other keys it allows the user to edit program lines. - {4-} A key which when used in conjuction with ---- the control key will move the cursor one character to the left without erasing the characters over which it passes. - {->} A key which when used in conjunction with ----- the control key will move the cursor one character to the right without erasing the characters over which it passes. - {INSERT} A key which when used in conjunction with the control key will add a space to any part of a display line and at the same time will move the rest of the line one space to the right. - { ↑ } A key which when used in conjunction with the control key will move the cursor up one display line without erasing characters over which it passes. - { \ A key which when used in conjuction with the control key will move the cursor down one display line without erasing the characters over which it passes. - (TAB) Moves the cursor one tabular position to the right.
-The number of spaces between tabular positions is usually eight.

-{SPACE BAR} Moves the cursor one space to the right and replaces the character over which it passes with a blank space. --76-- {CTRL} {1} Allows the user to freeze a listing of a program.
+Glossary: {DELETE} This key will "erase" any letter you type by accident: it moves the cursor one space to the left each time you hit the key, removing the letter, symbol, or number it replaces. {BREAK} A key which when pressed stops whatever the computer was doing. {CTRL} This is the control key and when it is used in conjunction with various other keys it allows the user to edit program lines. {←} A key which when used in conjunction with the control key will move the cursor one character to the left without erasing the characters over which it passes. {→} A key which when used in conjunction with the control key will move the cursor one character to the right without erasing the characters over which it passes. {INSERT} A key which when used in conjunction with the control key will add a space to any part of a display line and at the same time will move the rest of the line one space to the right. { ↑ } A key which when used in conjunction with the control key will move the cursor up one display line without erasing characters over which it passes.
+A key which when used in conjunction with the control key will move the cursor down one display line without erasing the characters over which it passes. {TAB} Moves the cursor one tabular position to the right.
+The number of spaces between tabular positions is usually eight. {SPACE BAR} Moves the cursor one space to the right and replaces the character over which it passes with a blank space.